Have you ever been to a French restaurant only to find the menu unintelligible? So you ask the waiter for today’s special—frog legs. Gulp.

 The Eat the frog method is Brian Tracy’s spin on Mark Twain’s reflection that accomplishing a high-impact task—that ugly frog you’ve been avoiding—first thing in the morning will set you up for success, both in the short and long run.
 Let’s see how.

 Note: If you’re running a small business and looking for online software for resource distribution, check out this list of top resource management tools.

 The benefits of eating the frog

 With enough practice, eating the frog:

 - Improves concentration.
-Singular focus helps those of us who are easily-distracted, since multitasking is the greatest productivity hoax of all times.
-It brings clarity of mind while making sure we understand how task dependencies tie in with one another, and thus visualize in which order to complete them.
+Singular focus helps those easily distracted since multitasking is the greatest productivity hoax of all time.
+It brings clarity of mind while making sure we understand how task dependencies tie in with one another and thus visualize in which order to complete them.

 - Aids with prioritization.
 It leads to a virtuous cycle of making consistent and meaningful progress.
 Studies show that progress is, in fact, a predictor of happiness, engendering a sense of accomplishment in the workplace.

 - Dispels “busy” work.
 When you eat the frog first, you engage in deep work (active work), like outlining a project, drafting a proposal, programming, or fixing a bug.
 After that, when your energy levels fluctuate, you can time-box shallow work, namely the passive or reactive work like responding to emails, Slack threads, and attending meetings.

 Beware of the false sense of productivity — checking things off your list that don’t lead you anywhere near significant progress is not ideal.
 Be deliberate about working on high-impact tasks—ugly frogs—to increase productivity.
 In large teams or small groups, people tend to work on low-impact tasks, especially when there is no deadline.